youssefsadquy/Study-Scheduler/functional-requirments.md

 - [ ] The system must adjust the user's study schedule when daily tasks are not complete.

-- [ ] The student must select how they are to be notified.
+- [ ] The student must select how they want to be notified.

-- [ ] The system can send notifications via email, SMS, smartphone notifications.
+- [ ] The system can send notifications via email, SMS, push notifications.

 - [ ] The system should notify the user about all upcoming events, these being; lectures, tutorials, labs, seminars, exams and study sessions.